If you have arthritis or joint inflammation, you may be looking for answers that will restore the quality of the life you once had.

 - Septic arthritis - When there has been a previous infection that has destroyed the cartilage, septic arthritis can result.

-At the University of Michigan Health System, our experienced rheumatologists will do appropriate tests to determine which type of arthritis you have.
+At Michigan Medicine, our experienced rheumatologists will do appropriate tests to determine which type of arthritis you have.
 Then we will develop an effective treatment plan and will explain your options.
 Our success in treating these types of arthritis – and more than 80 other types of arthritis that affect millions of Americans – result from our integrated, multidisciplinary approach to patient care.
 In treating your arthritis and joint inflammation, we will involve all of the areas of our team that are necessary to solve your particular problem and develop an individual treatment plan for you.

 Non-surgical Treatments for Arthritis and Joint Inflammation

-At the University of Michigan, we believe that surgery is rarely the first option.
+At Michigan Medicine, we believe that surgery is rarely the first option.
 We look first at non-surgical treatments for arthritis and joint inflammation, such as lifestyle changes, anti-inflammatory medications, braces, walking aids and injections.
 Non-surgical treatment depends on the joint affected by arthritis.
 For instance, weight loss and strengthening exercises can help to stabilize a knee and decrease pain.
 Depending on the patient, arthritis in the ankle can be better tolerated with an ankle brace.
 For the hip, weight loss and using a cane on the opposite side could make a difference.

 Surgery for Arthritis and Joint Inflammation